-Selling your historic Phoenix home has many important factors to consider.
+Selling Historic Phoenix homes have many important factors to consider.

-WHAT ARE THE MOST IMPORTANT FACTORS IN CHOOSING A LICENSED REAL ESTATE AGENT TO SELL YOUR PHOENIX, AZ HOME?
+WHAT ARE THE MOST IMPORTANT FACTORS IN CHOOSING A LICENSED REAL ESTATE AGENT TO SELL YOUR HISTORIC PHOENIX OR DOWNTOWN PHOENIX, AZ HOME?

 Working With Phoenix, AZ Home Sellers

 Selling a historic home, or any home, is all about getting the highest net with the best terms in the shortest amount of time, and, the least amount of stress.
 This is accomplished with proper pricing and marketing for the property and superior customer service to the client.
 In my early professional years, I held positions within the media industry which brings marketing and media savvy to each and every listing.

 Also, please read: Why Hire a Licensed REALTOR to Sell Your Home In Phoenix, AZ or Surrounding Neighborhoods?

 2. Professional Photography, Drone/Photography, Pictures & Drone Videos